The Laws of Inferno Dynamics: Plot

-Tracking down Morrow, as well as mercenaries he has recruited, S.H.I.E.L.D. corner them in a warehouse, but after Elena is injured in an explosion, Robbie enters the building alone.
+Tracking down Eli Morrow, as well as mercenaries he has recruited, S.H.I.E.L.D. corner them in a warehouse, but after Elena "Yo-Yo" Rodriguez is injured in an explosion, Robbie Reyes enters the building alone.
 He discovers that Morrow has built a highly unstable demon core to make himself even more powerful, despite its potential to destroy Los Angeles in a nuclear explosion.
-The danger is increased by a series of tremors throughout the city, and Fitz deduces they are being caused by Morrow, who is not creating matter from nothing after all, but is stealing energy from the Hell dimension, causing inter-dimensional disturbances.
+The danger is increased by a series of tremors throughout the city, and Leo Fitz deduces they are being caused by Morrow, who is not creating matter from nothing after all, but is stealing energy from the Hell dimension, causing inter-dimensional disturbances.
 Morrow impales Robbie on carbon spikes, trapping him inside the demon core, and defends his actions, insisting he deserves godlike power after being underestimated and condescended to throughout his life.

-Coulson reveals to Mace that AIDA is an android.
-Despite his anger at Radcliffe's deceit, Mace has May bring in Radcliffe and AIDA, sending them into the warehouse to rebuild their portal generator under the demon core, so as to send it to the Hell dimension.
-While Daisy tries to contain the tremors, Coulson confronts Morrow and reveals the true nature of his abilities to him, distracting him while May, Mack, Elena, and Mace get into position.
-The agents attack Morrow and his men, and Robbie traps Morrow with him in the demon core as Fitz, Simmons, Radcliffe, and AIDA send it to Hell.
-Daisy releases the energy she has absorbed from the tremors and is launched into the sky, resulting in her landing in the middle of a gathering of journalists covering the crisis.
+Phil Coulson reveals to Jeffrey Mace that Aida is an android.
+Despite his anger at Holden Radcliffe's deceit, Mace has Melinda May bring in Radcliffe and Aida, sending them into the warehouse to rebuild their portal generator under the demon core, so as to send it to the Hell dimension.
+While Daisy Johnson tries to contain the tremors, Coulson confronts Morrow and reveals the true nature of his abilities to him, distracting him while May, Alphonso "Mack" Mackenzie, Rodriguez, and Mace get into position.
+The agents attack Morrow and his men, and Robbie traps Morrow with him in the demon core as Fitz, Jemma Simmons, Radcliffe, and Aida send it to Hell.
+Johnson releases the energy she has absorbed from the tremors and is launched into the sky, resulting in her landing in the middle of a gathering of journalists covering the crisis.

-Mace subsequently tells the press that Daisy was undercover as a vigilante combatting the Watchdogs on S.H.I.E.L.D.'s behalf.
-He also reveals Nadeer's blackmail to the other agents.
-Mack and Elena begin a relationship, while Coulson reassures Daisy about Robbie's fate, revealing he knows of a previous Ghost Rider who escaped from Hell.
-He also confides that he had hoped Daisy would one day become S.H.I.E.L.D.'s director.
-Sent by Mace to retrieve Radcliffe's LMD work from his home, S.H.I.E.L.D. technician Nathanson discovers a captive May, who was abducted earlier by AIDA and replaced by an identical LMD, which possesses May's memories and personality, but lacks awareness of its true android nature.
-To keep her secret, AIDA murders Nathanson.
+Mace subsequently tells the press that Johnson was undercover as a vigilante combatting the Watchdogs on S.H.I.E.L.D.'s behalf.
+He also reveals Ellen Nadeer's blackmail to the other agents.
+Mack and Rodriguez begin a relationship, while Coulson reassures Johnson about Robbie's fate, revealing he knows of a previous Ghost Rider who escaped from Hell.
+He also confides that he had hoped Johnson would one day become S.H.I.E.L.D.'s director.
+Sent by Mace to retrieve Radcliffe's Life Model Decoy (LMD) work from his home, S.H.I.E.L.D. technician Nathanson discovers a captive Melinda May, who was abducted earlier by Aida and replaced by an identical LMD that possesses May's memories and personality, but lacks awareness of its true android nature.
+To keep her secret, Aida murders Nathanson.

 Production

+Development

+In November 2016, Marvel revealed that the eighth episode of the season, and mid-season finale, would be titled "The Laws of Inferno Dynamics", to be written by Paul Zbyszewski and directed by Kevin Tancharoen.